-- When applying, the candidate should indicate to which school(s) they have applied.
-Upon acceptance to either McGill’s MISt program or Université de Montréal’s MSI program, the applicant should forward the official offer of admission.
+- When applying, the candidate should indicate in the cover letter to which school(s) they have applied.
+Upon acceptance to either McGill’s MISt. program or Université de Montréal’s MSI program, the applicant should forward the official offer of admission;

-Notification of the successful candidate will be given in May 2018.
+Notification of the successful candidate will be given in April or May 2022.

-For more information about the program, please contact Lorie Kloda, Associate University Librarian, Planning & Community Relations, email@example.com
+For more information about the program, please contact Rajiv Johal, Interim Associate University Librarian, Planning & Community Relations, firstname.lastname@example.org.

-For information about admissions to the McGill University MISt. program, contact Kathryn Hubbard, Graduate Program Coordinator at firstname.lastname@example.org.
-For information about admission to the Université de Montréal MSI program, contact Alain Tremblay at email@example.com.
-The deadlines for applying for admission are January 15, 2018 (McGill) and February 1, 2018 (Université de Montréal).
+For information about admissions to the McGill University MISt. program, contact Kathryn Hubbard, Administrative & Student Affairs Coordinator at email@example.com.
+For information about admission to the Université de Montréal MSI program, contact Alain Tremblay firstname.lastname@example.org.
+The deadlines for applying for admission are January 15, 2022 (McGill) and February 1, 2022 (Université de Montréal).